 - enrolled in the council area you are contesting, or

-- the designated person of a body corporate or a group that has its name on the voters' roll for the council area
+- the nominee of a body corporate or a group that has its name on the voters roll for the council area

 You are not eligible to be a candidate for election as a member of a council if you are:

-- disqualified from election by court order under the Local Government Act 1999.
+- are disqualified from election by court order under the Local Government Act 1999.

 As a candidate, you have a range of important responsibilities and obligations under the law.
 These include making sure all electoral material you publish contains the proper authorisation statement, and that the material is not inaccurate and misleading.